Care Planning

 Person centred care values and care planning

-Person centred care means putting the person who is in receipt of care services at the centre, making them the most important part of the process, not doing things easily, or standardisation, or efficiency.
+Person centred care means putting the person who is in receipt of care services at the centre, shaping support around the individual’s needs, preferences and experiences, rather than around routines, convenience or efficiency.

-Likewise, the person’s cultural, ethnic, sexual and other areas that matter to them should be taken into account.
-We should avoid taking a one size fits all approach, while at the same time not applying stereotypes or putting people into unhelpful buckets.
-That is not treating a person as an individual!
+Likewise, a person’s religious, ethnic and cultural values should be considered.
+We should avoid taking a "one size fits all" approach, while at the same time not applying stereotypes or putting people into unhelpful buckets.

 We should also help people to recognise and build on their strengths as part of care provision, instead of simply focusing on what they need help and support with.

-As people’s needs or preferences should change, their care and care plans should be flexible and responsive to these changes.
+As people’s preferences change, their care and care plans should be flexible and responsive to these changes.

 Download our Care providers brochure to find out more